wp-plugins/contexture-page-security/readme.txt

 = I get an error about PHP5 when I activate your plugin.
 What gives? =

-Page Security requires PHP5 to work.
+Page Security requires PHP 5.2 or higher to work.
 If you receive an error message while activating/installing this plugin, you may need to upgrade your PHP installation (you are probably still running PHP4).
 If you are using a web hosting service, simply contact your hosting provider about updating your default version of PHP (it's usually as simple as checking a box somewhere on your hosting dashboard).